 In Year 6 children will continue practising problem solving and reasoning activities.
-This term’s focus is place value, addition and subtraction and multiplication and division.
+This term’s focus is measurement, geometry and fractions.
 Children will have been given a login to Times Table Rockstars – this is an interactive, engaging game that can be played at home to improve speed of recall.
 It has had a fantastic impact on previous year 6 arithmetic speed and recall so please encourage children to play this at home as much as possible.

 Please see the theme planning to get an overview of which subjects will be taught this half term.